Solomon-Banuba/ReDI-Data-Analysis-Course/README.md

 # ReDI-Data-Analysis-Course
-A repo to save all learning materials and projects for participating Data Analytics with Python at ReDI School of Digital Integration.
+A repo to save all learning materials and projects for participating in Data Analytics with Python at ReDI School of Digital Integration.

+### Topics Covered: